pitagoras3/BMI-Calculator/README.md

 Application have ability to save mass and height.
 What's more you can share your BMI with others.

-It has implemented Espresso application test, and it's using ButterKnife for binding views.
+It has implemented Espresso application test, JUnit tests, and it's using ButterKnife for binding views.